djotaku/adventofcode/2021/Day_06/README.md

 ### Part 2
 For part 2, my computer started slowing to a crawl around day 157.
 As always the solution when things go bonkers is dictionaries/hashes/maps.
 I'm happy I was able to figure it out on my own.
 MAYBE when this is all over I'll come back and fix it so that both parts 1 and 2 are answered with one function.

+I was extremely happy that when I posted my solution for the day to the megathread, I got the following [comment](https://www.reddit.com/r/adventofcode/comments/r9z49j/comment/hnjspfu/?utm_source=share&utm_medium=web2x&context=3):

+"This… this is great.
+Thank you.
+Your code was the first one that I could logically follow and make sense of how to solve the problem.
+Great job!"
 ## What I Learned

 ### Generic